How does this medication work? What will it do for me?

 It is also possible to develop other cancers while taking zanubrutinib.
 Discuss your concerns with your doctor before starting to take this medication.

-Pregnancy: Zanubrutinib can cause harm to the developing baby if it is taken by the mother while she is pregnant.
-Women must use highly effective birth control measures while taking this medication and for at least one week after the last dose of zanubrutinib, to avoid becoming pregnant while using medication.
+Pregnancy: Zanubrutinib can cause harm to the developing baby if it is taken during pregnancy.
+Anyone who could become pregnant must use highly effective birth control measures while taking this medication and for at least one week after the last dose of zanubrutinib, to avoid becoming pregnant while using medication.
 If you become pregnant while taking this medication, notify your doctor as soon as possible.

-Men should avoid fathering a baby while taking zanubrutinib and for at least 3 months after taking the last dose of medication.
+Anyone who could impregnate another should use contraception while taking zanubrutinib and for at least 3 months after taking the last dose of medication.

 Breast-feeding: It is not known if zanubrutinib passes into breast milk.
 If you are breast-feeding and are taking this medication, it may affect your baby.
 Avoid breast-feeding while taking this medication and for at least two weeks after the last dose.